“Being fifty-something means I’ll keep practising until I get something right.

 Give it a shot, Barbara.
 It’s a hoot!

-I work at a library and when I’m shelving books, I find myself thinking – that would be a good book for a book spine poem.
+I work at a library and when I’m shelving books, I find myself thinking – that would be a good book for a book spine poem. 🙂 April is National Poetry month and we are hoping to get our patrons to “write” some book spine poems.
+They are so much fun!

 Thanks for your comment, Laura.
 What a great activity for National Poetry Month!
 Your patrons are going to have a hoot!
 S.